World Wide Words logo

 That what I say is right.

-Such unusual constructions can fatally limit an author, as crucial grammatical forms must not play a part in any composition.
-Though a good author might find avoiding a particular symbol is not always too much of a handicap, it’s hard to maintain such an approach for long without producing writing that is a thoroughgoing oddity, as this part of my discussion plainly shows.
-Writing in this way for fifty thousand words would tax anybody’s brain, and could bring about a long-lasting loss of ability in a wordsmith!
+Unusual constructions such as lipograms can critically limit an author, as crucial grammatical forms must not play a part in any composition.
+Though a good author might find avoiding a particular typographical symbol is not always too much of a handicap, it’s hard to maintain such an approach for long without producing writing that is a thoroughgoing oddity, as this paragraph of my discussion plainly shows.
+Writing in this way for fifty thousand words would tax anybody’s brain, and might bring about a long-lasting loss of ability in a wordsmith!

 The word lipogram is from the Greek lipogrammatos, lacking a letter, which derives from the verb leipein, to leave out, plus gramma, a letter.
 The first part has nothing to do with the modern prefix lipo-, fat, which is from a different Greek stem.